zhukov/prime-factorization-benchmark/README.md

 This library was included, because I've found the article http://www.joseprio.com/blog/2013/04/27/biginteger-libraries-for-js/, which says that the library allows to reuse existing arrays when operating with numbers, instead of creating new ones.
 This feature was considered as important for our task, as there is a big loop with a lot of computations in each iteration.
 Less used memory => better performance.

+The library was pretty tricky to use, because of its functions naming.
+Also, almost every function has its copy (with `_` (underscore) in the end), which does the same as original one, but doesn't create a new bigint var instance.
+That's what I needed for speed improvement.

 Results
 =======

 Here is the table with results for my hardware.
-As it was expected, Leemon Baird library showed best scores on almost all platforms.
+The number in corresponding cell is amount in seconds required to compute the primes.
+Less is better.

 Library  / Browser          | Chrome | Firefox | Firefox OS 1.3 | Firefox OS 1.1 | iPhone  | Android